Local high schools make plans to hold graduations, proms

 Sign up for our newsletter about the coronavirus (COVID-19)

 To honor its original graduation date of May 17, NDHS school officials will release a prerecorded graduation message addressing the graduates.
-The message will be available on the school's YouTube channel beginning at 1:30 p.m.
+The message will be available on the schools YouTube channel beginning at 1:30 p.m.

 In a Friday message to students, principal Tim Garner announced an alternative prom date of June 5.